nline/nline-plotlyjs-panel/README.md

 - `data`: Data returned by the datasource query.
 See the example below for the object's schema.
 - `variables`: Object that contains [Grafana's dashboard variables](https://grafana.com/docs/grafana/latest/variables/) available in the current dashboard (user variables as well as a few global variables: `__from`, `__to`, `__interval` and `__interval_ms`).
+- `parameters`: The panel's data, layout, and config objects.
+This may be helpful in the case of applying static properties from the data panel (as one item rather than an array) across many traces via something like a merge.

 The script must return an object with one or more of the following properties: